 St Andrew’s Hospital shortlist a portion of candidates following the initial application process.
 The selection criteria used to determine who will move forward in the application process includes:

-- Compliance with instructions on the application process
+- Compliance with instructions during the application process

 - Employment History, GPA and student grade patterns